ohayak/fastapi-login/README.md

 ### Managing Data Migrations

 The application uses Alembic to manage data migrations.
 Alembic is a database migration tool for SQLAlchemy.
 Here are the steps to manage data migrations:
-   - Initialize Alembic: Before you can use Alembic, you need to initialize it.
-Run the following command in your terminal to initialize Alembic: `alembic init alembic`.
    - Generate a Migration Script: After initializing Alembic, you can generate a migration script.
 The migration script contains the changes you want to make to your database.
 Run the following command in your terminal to generate a migration script: `alembic revision --autogenerate -m "Your message"`.
    - Apply Migrations: Once you have a migration script, you can apply the migrations to your database.
 Run the following command in your terminal to apply migrations: `alembic upgrade head`.